axol-io/ansible-ephemery/docs/PRD/PROJECT_MANAGEMENT/ROADMAP.md

 5. **Performance**: Optimize for resource efficiency and speed
 6. **Security**: Maintain high security standards in all implementations

-## Documentation Migration and Consolidation
+## Documentation Updates

-The project will undertake a comprehensive documentation migration effort to consolidate information from multiple sources:
+The documentation overhaul has been completed.
+Moving forward, we will:

-1. **Phase 1: Documentation Audit** (Immediate) ✅
+1. **Phase 4: Documentation Maintenance** (Ongoing)
-   - Catalog all existing documentation sources
-   - Identify gaps and overlaps
-   - Establish documentation priority matrix

-2. **Phase 2: Structure Definition** (Short-term) ✅
-   - Define unified documentation structure
+   - Maintain updated documentation to reflect new features
-   - Create documentation style guide
+   - Gather user feedback and improve documentation
-   - Establish version control and review process

-3. **Phase 3: Content Migration** (Mid-term) 🚧
-   - Migrate core concepts and setup guides
-   - Create new content for identified gaps
+   - Create video tutorials for key operations
+   - Develop interactive guides for common tasks
-   - Implement cross-referencing between documents
+   - Implement accessibility improvements

-4. **Phase 4: Publication and Maintenance** (Ongoing)
-   - Publish unified documentation
-   - Establish update cadence
-   - Monitor documentation usage and gather feedback

 ## Genesis Validator Requirements